SNIA/CDMI/README.md

 Configuration for the application is done in the application.properties file.
 Configuration for the CDMI capabilities (QoS) is done in capabilities.properties.json

+It is recommended to run the application behind a https proxy with e.g. apache,nginx ...

 ## Tests

 Some curl commands for testing: